Controlling Dopamine for Motivation, Focus, and Satisfaction

 Your parasympathetic (“rest and digest”) and sympathetic (“fight or flight”) systems must work in sync for you to function and feel well.
 Too much sympathetic activation leaves you restless and wired, while too little leaves you drained and unmotivated.

-Prayer and meditating on the Bible activate the parasympathetic nervous system, helping to fight the effects of stress.
+• Prayer and meditating on the Bible activate the parasympathetic nervous system.

 Dr. Daniel Amen, a leading brain expert, warns that anything that repeatedly overstimulates dopamine receptors risks damaging them.

-Social media provides constant novelty, which trains the brain to crave endless stimulation.
+Social media provides constant novelty, training the brain to crave endless stimulation.
 Pornography is another vice that studies link to dopamine desensitization and impaired motivation.
+Video games spike dopamine far higher than eating or exercise, making real life feel dull in comparison.

 How to fight back: